han41858/angular-ko/aio/content/tutorial/toh-pt5.md

 <div class="alert is-helpful">

-  For the sample app that this page describes, see the <live-example></live-example>.
+  For the sample application that this page describes, see the <live-example></live-example>.

 </div>

-When you’re done, users will be able to navigate the app like this:
+When you’re done, users will be able to navigate the application like this:

 <div class="lightbox">
   <img src='generated/images/guide/toh/nav-diagram.png' alt="View navigations">